ONSdigital/dp-compose/v2/stacks/v1-compat/README.md

 For more information about the less standard v2 make targets, see [v2 Make targets](../README.md#make-targets).

+## Working with multiple Elasticsearches

+This stack contains three different elasticsearch instances.
+In order to allow locally running apps to connect, you will need to override the default ports configured in those apps.

+### Legacy Core

+The legacy core will use the `elasticsearch` instance so `zebedee` and `babbage` can continue to use the default ports without change.

-## CMD and elasticsearch
+### CMD

-The ONS website and CMD both require Elasticsearch but (annoyingly) require different versions.
-The `docker-compose.yml` will start 2 instances.

-**Note:** The default ports for Elasticsearch is usually `9200` & `9300` however in order to avoid a port conflict when running 2 different versions on the same box at the same time the CMD instance is set to use ports `10200` & `10300`.

-:warning: **Gotcha Warning** :warning:
-You'll need to overwrite your ES config for the `dp-dimension-search-builder` and `dp-dimension-search-api` to use ports `10200` & `10300` to ensure they are using the correct instance.
+You'll need to overwrite your ES config for the `dp-dimension-search-builder` and `dp-dimension-search-api` to use ports for the `cmdelasticsearch` instance (i.e. `10200` & `10300`) to ensure they are using the correct instance.

+### Search Service

+You'll need to overwrite your ES config for the `dp-search-api` and `dp-search-data-importer` to use ports for the `sitewideelasticsearch` instance (i.e. `11200` & `11300`) to ensure they are using the correct instance.